-A range of classroom spaces is essential to support the teaching of diverse disciplines within the UWB 3 building.
+A range of classroom spaces is essential to support the teaching of diverse disciplines within Discovery Hall.
 Moreover, UW Bothell’s culture of inclusiveness and interactivity, results in a high demand for meeting and gathering spaces.
 In addition to classes and meetings, the university hosts a wide range of activities including student organized functions, music events, guest speakers, among others, that are underserved by the campus’s current spaces.
-The UWB 3 building will include new teaching and gathering spaces that are flexible enough to serve current and projected future needs.
+Discovery Hall will include new teaching and gathering spaces that are flexible enough to serve current and projected future needs.

 Student Support Spaces

 UW Bothell has an active campus community and hosts significant campus events focused on academic program enrichment nearly every day of the year.
-UW-3 will add capacity for such events both inside and outside the building.
-In addition to expanding capacity, UWB 3 will commence several important aspects of the campus master plan including: establishing an east-west building orientation, expanding much needed pedestrian hardscape through a connecting plaza, a unifying crescent path, and West Campus Lane serving as emergency vehicle access routes and pedestrian paths.
+Discovery Hall will add capacity for such events both inside and outside the building.
+In addition to expanding capacity, Discovery Hall will commence several important aspects of the campus master plan including: establishing an east-west building orientation, expanding much needed pedestrian hardscape through a connecting plaza, a unifying crescent path, and West Campus Lane serving as emergency vehicle access routes and pedestrian paths.